RodrigoMRodovalho/postapp/README.md

   - iPhone and iPad support
   - Infinite Fetching Data for Posts and Comments
   - Dark Mode Support
-  - Multi lanugage support - EN, PT-BR, ES
+  - Multi language support - EN, PT-BR, ES
-  - Multi Screen and Multi Orientation Support
+  - Multi Screen and Multi Orientation Support (portrait and landscape)

 # Technical Stack

 PostApp is built using Swift and iOS SDK.

   - PostApp follow the Clean Architecture and MVVM pattern in Presentation Layer
-  - Layers intergration and asyncronous operations is structure upon RxSwift (https://github.com/ReactiveX/RxSwift)
+  - Layers integration and asynchronous operations is structure upon RxSwift (https://github.com/ReactiveX/RxSwift)
-  - Dependency Injection is made upon Swinject (https://github.com/Swinject/Swinject)
+  - Dependency Injection structure is made upon Swinject (https://github.com/Swinject/Swinject)
   - Image Downloading is made using Kingfisher (https://github.com/onevcat/Kingfisher)
   - To present tags list with styled view was used TagListView (https://github.com/ElaWorkshop/TagListView)
   - To generate string resource reference and avoid using string directly was used SwiftGen (https://github.com/SwiftGen/SwiftGen)